-Dementia causes the gradual deterioration of mental functioning that effects memory, mood, thinking, concentration, and judgment.
+Dementia causes the gradual deterioration of mental functioning that affects memory, mood, thinking, concentration, and judgment.
 These changes often affect a person’s ability to perform normal daily activities.

 Common problems include confusion, and changes in the way a person behaves and communicates.